 - When a test has been run several times with a result of only Error or Terminated, and the maximum test errors limit has been reached, the workflow usually sends the unit to Repair.
 A result of Error or Terminated does not neccessarily indicate a component failure, and a technician could force the workflow to skip the repair process when this occur.

 The below view lets technicians set the result manually on automated tests by clicking "Passed" or "Failed".
-A test can be restarted by clicking "Start Test", which will reset its test counter as well.
-Test count is always measured against a variable (set in the workflow definition) which defines how many times a test can fail before the unit is sent to repair.
+Maximum test count is always measured against a variable (set in the workflow definition) which defines how many times a test can fail before the unit is sent to repair.

 When a test has failed as many times as allowed, a technician can skip the repair process if the test failed with status Error or Terminated.